 Chapoutier owns 30 acres in the appellation.
 They are one of the four producers that only plants 100% Grenache for use in their red wine.
 Michel Chapoutier feels that with low yields, the use of only one grape in this regions allows for the best expression of their terroir.
 Since 1989, Chapoutier has been making strong wines in the Chateauneuf du Pape appellation.
 The 1990 Chapoutier Barbe Rac is one of the top wines of the vintage and it’s still going strong as it closes in on its 23rd birthday.

-Chapoutier produces four red Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc.
+Chapoutier produces 5 red Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc.

-Chapoutier Croix de Bois, from 100% Grenache with vines between 60-80-years-old.
-The wine is aged vat for 14-16 months.
+Chapoutier Croix de Bois, is made from 100% Grenache with vines that are between 60-80-years-old.
+The terroir is sand and rock soils.
+The wine is aged in vat for 14-16 months.
+The vines are planted in a terroir of rocks, stones and clay soil.
 The annual production is close to 600 cases per vintage.

 Chapoutier Barbe Rac is produced from 100% old vine Grenache that is close to 100 years old.
 Many of the vines were planted in 1901.
+The vines are planted in the a terroir of galets.
 The wine is aged in steel tanks for 12 months and is produced from very low yielding fruit.
 This stellar wine has an annual production of close to 500 cases per year.
 This is one of the longest lived wines in the appellation as recent tastings of the 1990 display a lot fruit and freshness at close to 23 years of age.
 So far, 2007 Chapoutier Barbe Rac is on target to be the best Chateauneuf du Pape wine from Chapoutier.
 Who knows, perhaps 2009 or 2010 could be even better!
 In 2014, Michel Chapoutier was named The Wine Personality of the Year by the two most important wine, French critics, Michel Bettane and Thierry Desseauve.

 Chapoutier also makes a white Southern Rhone wine, La Bernadine Blanc, produced from blending 90% Grenache Blanc and assorted other, allowable Southern Rhone grape varieties.
 The production is close to 900 cases per year.